 Permanent establishment (PE)

-For non-resident companies, the liability to corporation tax depends on the existence of any kind of PE through which a trade is carried on.
+For non-resident companies, the liability to corporation tax depends on the existence of any kind of PE through which a trade is carried on (except where the trading profits are attributable to a trade of dealing in or developing UK land, when a PE is not needed).
 The meaning of PE for UK tax purposes is set out in statute; it is largely based on the OECD Model Tax Convention definition, but is not identical in all respects.
-Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if it either:
+Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if:

 - an agent acting on behalf of the company has and habitually exercises authority to do business on behalf of the company in the United Kingdom.

 The OECD, under Action 7 of its BEPS Action Plan, has recommended a widening of the scope of the PE definition in Article 5 of the OECD Model Tax Convention.
-It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument.
-The United Kingdom has not yet, however, announced any changes to the domestic statutory definition of PE to reflect the OECD recommendations.
+It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument (MLI).
+The United Kingdom is only adopting limited elements of the PE articles in the MLI.

 Special rules exist to explain how the PE's profits should be evaluated for UK tax purposes (see the Branch income section for more information).